What is HostMonster Hosting?

 Speed and uptime are likely the two greatest indicators of how good a hosting company is.
 After all, their job is to host your website.
 If they can't keep it up and running or working at the speeds that users expect, what exactly are you paying them for?
 Sadly, HostMonster just can't deliver in this area.
 While they do not have the worst track record we've seen, they are consistently below the industry standard in both areas.
 Where the averages among web hosting companies sit at 99.94% uptime and 700ms in page load times, HostMonster falls short of both markers with 99.91% uptime and around 880ms in page load times.
 If these factors are really important to you (which they should be), take a look at A2 Hosting, the industry leader in speed and uptime.
 Another company that takes this stuff seriously is JaguarPC, which will refund you 10x the price for every hour of downtime your site experiences.

 Confusing Feature Explanations & Upsells

 The HostMonster website does a poor job of explaining exactly what is included in their shared hosting packages, another testament to the fact that they target customers without much technical knowledge.
-This leads to a really confusing check out process in which you may end up paying extra for features you believed were included.
-The initial features page may lead you to believe you get free site back ups (pretty typical in the industry), but upon check out you realize that this costs an extra $3 per month.
+This leads to a really confusing checkout process in which you may end up paying extra for features you believed were included.
+The initial features page may lead you to believe you get free site backups (pretty typical in the industry), but upon checking out you realize that this costs an extra $3 per month.